deshpandeshrinath/deshpandeshrinath.github.io/_posts/2017-12-28-data-driven-synthesis.md

 |-------|---------|
 | ![Curvature_Integrals]({{ "/assets/data-driven-synthesis/Curvature_Integral.png" | absolute_url }}){:width="100%"} | ![Curvatures w.r.t Integral]({{ "/assets/data-driven-synthesis/Signatures.png" | absolute_url }}){:width="100%"}|

-### Dimensionality Reduction and Data preprocessing
+### Dimensionality Reduction and Data pre-processing
 3. We perform fourier analysis of the obtained signature from the first two steps and store first five harmonics of the curve.
 4. We store this data point into k-d Tree data structure for efficient query